iamzhaihy/udacity-fend-google-map/README.md

 ### How to run it?

-All you need to do is:
+All you needto do is:

 1. Uncompress the zip file
 2. Locate the *index.html* file